Sun Belt Commissioner Enjoying Continued Success

 “One of the good things is when your team is winning, it makes that branding and marketing a little easier,” Gill said.
 “This is a big week for us.
 We’re really excited about it.
 It’s really important for us, but at the end of the day, how you make your mark is by winning games.
 You can say all the things you want to say, but if you don’t win it doesn’t matter.
 The important thing about our conference is we’ve been winning games.”

-Getting a firmer grasp on the top spot takes on more importance as major changes in college athletics continue to happen around the SBC, which appears to have found some stability with 14 like-minded members.
-But with the Pac-12 — or perhaps the Mountain West depending on how merger talks play out — in danger of disappearing altogether, questions about the future of the College Football Playoff have arisen.
+Getting a firmer grasp on the top spot takes on more importance as significant changes in college athletics continue around the SBC, which has found some stability with 14 like-minded members.
+But with the Pac-12 — or perhaps the Mountain West, depending on how merger talks play out — in danger of disappearing altogether, questions about the future of the College Football Playoff have arisen.

 “I certainly think we’ll have to continue to have conversations about it,” Gill said.
 “One thing about the College Football Playoff is not everybody always gets what they want.
 I think the six-and-six model is great.
 I think there is a lot of value in it.
 I know there are others of my colleagues who certainly want to revisit it.
 We’ll have to sit and talk and figure out what the next iteration is.
 But right now it’s six and six, and I think that’s good for the Sun Belt.”

-It’s been a great fall so far for Gill’s league, even beyond the gridiron.
-Last week, five Sun Belt men’s soccer teams cracked the Top 25 with three in the Top 10.
-In volleyball, James Madison and Texas State both received votes in the national poll after pulling off three-set sweeps against ranked opponents.
+It’s been a great fall for Gill’s league, even beyond the gridiron.
+Last week, five Sun Belt men’s soccer teams cracked the Top 25, with three in the Top 10.
+In volleyball, James Madison and Texas State received votes in the national poll after pulling off three-set sweeps against ranked opponents.

 “We have five teams ranked in men’s soccer and that’s huge,” Gill said.
 “We’re having a great year in women’s soccer.
 Last year in volleyball we were so close to having an at-large bid.
 I do feel like we’re right there in a lot of sports, which is a real positive for us.”

-But Gill’s return to the Commonwealth provided the commissioner with what he really wanted out of the trip: Another Power Five victory for the burgeoning football league.
+But Gill’s return to the Commonwealth gave the commissioner what he wanted out of the trip: another Power Five victory for the burgeoning football league.

 “As we continue to do that, it really just enforces what we already know,” Gill said.
 “Our football is great.”